 Varicose veins are the most common venous issue that people can suffer from, affecting up to a third of all adults.
 So how do you tell the difference between a vein that is just a bit more prominent and one that is varicose and insufficient?
-Making the distinction isn’t only about what it looks like, there is much more to consider.
+You’ll need to look out for size, lumps, and often accompanying symptoms like itchiness, limb fatigue, and swelling.

 When it comes to varicose veins, they tend to appear as raised or even bulging, most often a green or purple colour (this is because the blue blood mixes with the yellow of the skin pigment in the light).